Take a Class

 - Review the pre-enrollment checklist for non-degree seeking students.

-- Pay the $20 nonrefundable application fee.
+- Apply online and pay the $20 nonrefundable application fee.
 Please pay with your credit or debit card online at the end of the online application so your application process will not be delayed.
-You can also give a check to Business Services by mail or in person.
-Do not send cash.
+Other payment options are also available.

 - Take the college placement tests if the course has required testing level.
 If you have attended college previously or have taken Accuplacer tests at other institutions, you may request a testing exemption.